Gamecocks in pro baseball

 Jackie Bradley Jr., OF, Boston

-Hitting .231 with one homer and six RBIs in 11 games.
+Hitting .175 with one triple, one homer and six RBIs in 16 games.
 Has stolen one base.

 Sam Dyson, RHP, Texas